doxxedd/dinari.ca/content/posts/vikectf/cipher-cracking.md

 ## Description

 I've been sitting here for days, listening to the radio and writing down dots and dashes.
 I'm starting to feel like one of those old-timey codebreakers, you know?
 To be honest, I have no idea what it all means!
 Think you can help me out?
+(100 points)

 Given file: [1N73rC3P710N.enc](/vikectf-cipher-cracking/1N73rC3P710N.enc)